Trump trial resumes with contempt ruling and more witness testimony

 Farro worked at First Republic Bank when Cohen paid Daniels in exchange for her silence about an alleged sexual encounter with Trump.
 Prosecutors say the arrangement was intended to protect Trump's campaign, and that Trump falsified records when repaying Cohen to hide the alleged scheme.

+Farro was followed on the stand by Robert Browning, the director of C-SPAN's archives, who confirmed that three video clips of Trump were recorded by the outlet.
+Another witness, Phillip Thompson, testified that his firm transcribed Trump's deposition in the E. Jean Carroll defamation case.

-Trump has pleaded not guilty to 34 felony falsification of business records counts in the case and has denied all allegations, including that he had an extramarital sexual encounter.
+Trump has pleaded not guilty to 34 felony counts of falsification of business records and has denied all allegations, including that he had an extramarital sexual encounter.
 The trial's first witness, former National Enquirer publisher David Pecker, testified that Cohen and Trump were determined to suppress the story, because they believed it would harm Trump's chances of winning the presidency.

 What's happening at Trump's trial